Reflation bets push German yield curve to steepest since March

 Focus on Wednesday is on U.S. retail sales and the U.S. Federal Reserve's meeting minutes, which will be under scrutiny given the ongoing rates sell-off.

-Attention is also on Italy, where Mario Draghi's newly sworn-in government will present his policy priorities in the Italian Senate, before a mandatory confidence vote in his government of national unity
+Attention is also on Italy, where Prime Minister Mario Draghi promised sweeping reforms to help rebuild Italy following the coronavirus pandemic, as he set out his priorities before a mandatory confidence vote in his government.

 The appointment of the former European Central Bank chief, who is expected to more effectively implement economic reports than his predecessors, has boosted investor confidence in Italian government bonds.

-Italian bond yields also rose further on Wednesday, with the 10-year yield rising to 0.596%, the highest in nearly three weeks.
-IT10YT=RR
+Italian bond yields, which rose to near three-week highs in earlier trade at 0.596%, were last unchanged at 0.57%IT10YT=RR

-That pushed the gap between Italian and German 10-year yields -- effectively the risk premium on Italian debt -- up to 92 basis points, compared with around 87 basis points last week, which was the lowest since 2015.
+The gap between Italian and German 10-year yields -- effectively the risk premium on Italian debt -- rose to 92 basis points, compared with around 87 basis points last week, which was the lowest since 2015.

-In the primary market, Germany will re-open a 30-year bond, which will offer a positive yield for the first time in almost a year, according to Commerzbank's Rieger.
+In the primary market, Germany raised 1.242 billion euros from the re-opening of a 30-year bond, the first to offer a positive yield in almost a year, according to Commerzbank's Rieger. [nAPN21WF00]

 (Reporting by Yoruk Bahceli, editing by Larry King)